XRPLF/clio/REVIEW.md

 As of now, there is no cache.
 I am not sure if a cache is even worth it.
 A transaction cache would not be hard, but a cache for ledger data will be hard.
 While a cache would improve performance, it would increase memory usage. clio is designed to be lightweight.
+Also, I've reached thousands of requests per second with a single clio node, so I'm not sure performance is even an issue.

 ## Things I'm less than happy about